davidkorea/AWS/EC2/README.md

   - 4
   - 8

--  M, T, C, R, X, Z, H, I, and D, add not a whole GPU card with
+- M, T, C, R, X, Z, H, I, and D type instances, when creating, add not a whole GPU card with
   - 1G memory
   - 2
   - 4
   - 8